abraunegg/onedrive/docs/usage.md

 *   Employ 'sync_list' to configure what files and directories to sync, and what should be excluded
 *   Employ 'check_nosync' as part of your 'config' file and a '.nosync' empty file within the directory to exclude to skip that directory

-### How to 'skip' dot files and folders from syncing?
+### How to 'skip' .files and .folders from syncing?
 There are three methods to achieve this:
 *   Employ 'skip_file' or 'skip_dir' to configure what files or folders to skip
 *   Employ 'sync_list' to configure what files and directories to sync, and what should be excluded